mohamad-amin/LR0AutomataGenerator/SAMPLES.md

 # Samples
-Here are some samples of working with this project. for information about this project refere to [project's main page](https://github.com/mohamad-amin/LR0AutomataGenerator).
+Here are some samples of working with this project.
+For more information about this project refere to [project's main page](https://github.com/mohamad-amin/LR0AutomataGenerator).

 ## Sample 1
 We want to create an LR0 Automata for this grammer: